KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: Results

 To gauge the real world performance we simulate using a non-linear second-order model of an underwater vehicle,~\citep{fossen_handbook_2021} with BlueROV2 Heavy parameters drawn from~\cite{skaldebo2023modeling}.
 Though the vehicle of choice has nonlinear dynamics it has been shown in previous studies that the velocity dynamics can be approximated by linear models on the form given in~\eqref{eq:sys},~\citep{ohrem_application_2024}, thus allowing the application of KalMRACO.
-We also introduce measurement noise, i.e., $y = x + v$, where $v$ is measurement noise with properties $v = \mathcal{N}(0,R)$, where $R$ is the covariance of the measurement noise.
+We also introduce measurement noise $y = x + v$.
 Table \ref{tab:parameters} gives an overview of all parameters used in the simulations.
 The simulation is carried out in MATLAB R2025a.